tswymer/gigya-ts/packages/gigya/README.md

 ### 2. Choose an Authentication Method

-Add your credentials. `@gigya-ts/gigya` supports multiple authentication methods:
+`@gigya-ts/gigya` supports multiple different authentication methods:

 #### (Recommended) User/Application key and private key

-Creates a short-lived bearer token for every request using admin or application users using an RSA key-pair.
-This is the recommended approach when accessing the REST API with server credentials, as the real privateKey is never sent accross the wire.
+Creates a short-lived bearer token for every request using admin or application user's RSA key-pair.
+This is the recommended approach when accessing the REST API with server credentials as real privateKey is never actually sent accross the wire itself.
 See [Asymmetric Keys](https://help.sap.com/docs/SAP_CUSTOMER_DATA_CLOUD/8b8d6fffe113457094a17701f63e3d6a/4eb8307555d24988a5a3c542b65ccf77.html) for more information.

 ```typescript
 export const gigya = Gigya({